PeiPei504/classify-rv32i/README.md

 - `t6`: Stores the product of `t3` and `t5` (i.e., `arr0[i] * arr1[i]`).
 - The result in `t6` is added to the accumulated sum (`t0`).

+## Part B: File Operations and Main
+### Read Matrix
+This code shows how to use low-level programming to work with files, allocate memory, and process data.
+It also includes proper error handling for different situations.

+### Execution Flow

+1. **Function Setup**:
+   - Saves registers (`ra`, `s0~s4`) on the stack to protect their values during the function.

+2. **Opening the File**:
+   - Uses `fopen` to open the file.
+If it fails, the code jumps to `fopen_error`.
+   - Reads the file header to get the number of rows and columns, storing them in the provided memory addresses.

+3. **Allocating Memory for the Matrix**:
+   - Calculates the total number of elements (`rows × columns`).
+   - Converts this to the required memory size in bytes (`total elements × 4`).
+   - Calls `malloc` to allocate memory.
+If it fails, the code jumps to `malloc_error`.

+4. **Reading Matrix Data**:
+   - Reads the matrix data from the file into the allocated memory.
+   - If the number of bytes read is incorrect, it jumps to `fread_error`.

+5. **Closing the File**:
+   - Uses `fclose` to close the file.
+If it fails, the code jumps to `fclose_error`.

+6. **Function Cleanup**:
+   - Restores the saved registers and stack, then returns the pointer to the allocated matrix.

 ## Result
 ```bash
 test_abs_minus_one (__main__.TestAbs.test_abs_minus_one) ... ok